k-gerner/Game-Pigeon-Solvers/Othello AI/README.md

 When you start a new game, if a save state is detected, you will be asked if you would like to resume that game.
 #### See previous moves: `h`
-When it is your turn, inputting `h` will allow you to see previous moves that have been played.
+Inputting `h` will allow you to see previous moves that have been played.
 You will be prompted for how many turns ago you want to view.
 Press `enter` to repeatedly step one move ahead, or `e` to exit back to play mode.
 #### Quit: `q`
 Inputting `q` will quit the game.